PeterHinge/Minesweeper/README.md

 _______________________________________________________
 Log:
 2019-03-25: Finished up minesweeper without computer play.
-Will programthe AI tomorrow.
+Will program the AI tomorrow.
+2019-03-26: Did rule based computer play.
+Will clean up code tomorrow.
+EDIT: found a better way to do AI - will do that tomorrow.